Japan Federation of Composers Concert 2016

 Creativity Unlimited Festival, Western Sydney University, Australia

-Bruce Crossman’s Fragrant Rain Clouds of Love with Michael Kieran Harvey (piano), Tim Phillips (percussion), Luping Zeng (visual images), Iqbal Barkat (digital live film) and Peony Pavilion translation by Lindy Li Mark, at Creativity Unlimited Festival, Playhouse, Western Sydney University, Penrith Campus, Australia.
+Bruce Crossman’s Fragrant Rain Clouds of Love with Michael Kieran Harvey (piano), Tim Phillips (percussion), Luping Zeng (artist/actor), Iqbal Barkat (filmmaker/projectionist) and Peony Pavilion translation by Lindy Li Mark, at Creativity Unlimited Festival, Playhouse, 2 September 2016, Western Sydney University, Penrith Campus, Australia.

 PARMA compact disc release for 2017, USA